kcouvillon/testing/readme.md

 ## WordPress setup

 Details of the production setup.
+TEST

 ### Plugins